Justin Bibb

 Justin Morris Bibb (born April 26, 1987) is an American politician and former non-profit leader serving as the 58th mayor of Cleveland, Ohio since January 2022.
-Prior to serving as mayor, Bibb worked with public officials, business leaders and community organizations across the country as the Chief Strategy Officer of Urbanova, a business that leads new initiatives to make cities safer, healthier and more resilient.
-Bibb was the Co-Chair of Teach for America – Ohio, and a board member for the Greater Cleveland Regional Transit Authority, Destination Cleveland, and LAND Studio.
+Prior to serving as mayor, he was the Chief Strategy Officer of Urbanova, a startup in the government sector now known as Novara Energy Alliance.
+Bibb was the on the board of Teach for America – Ohio, the Greater Cleveland Regional Transit Authority, and LAND Studio.

-On January 12, 2021, Bibb announced his candidacy in the 2021 Cleveland mayoral election.
-In the crowded eight candidate primary, Bibb came in first with 27% of the vote in the September 14th primary, advancing him to the general election alongside the President of Cleveland City Council, Kevin J. Kelley.
-On November 2, 2021, Bibb won the city's mayoral election, defeating Kelley with a decisive 62% of the vote, becoming Cleveland's 4th African American mayor, and its 2nd youngest.
+On November 2, 2021, Bibb won the city's mayoral election, defeating President of Cleveland City Council, Kevin J. Kelley, becoming Cleveland's fourth African American mayor, and its second youngest.

 Early life and education

 Bibb was born in Cleveland and grew up in the Mount Pleasant neighborhood and on the southeast side in Garfield Heights, Ohio.
+Bibb's father Donald was a police officer and firefighter, and his mother Charlene Nichols-Bibb was a social worker for the elderly.
+His mother said he wanted to be mayor of Cleveland since he was 16 years-old after he completed a high school civics program.

 Bibb is a graduate of Trinity High School.
 After high school, he attended American University in Washington, D.C. where he earned a B.A in Urban Studies.
 During his undergraduate degree, he studied abroad at the London School of Economics where he completed The General Course program in Social Policy and Economics.
 In 2014, he returned to Cleveland and attended Case Western Reserve University School of Law and received his JD and MBA.